knative/docs/docs/install/operator/configuring-eventing-cr.md

 For example, to define the list of images:

-- Image of `eventing-controller`: `docker.io/knative-images-repo1/eventing-controller:v0.13.0`.
+- Image of `eventing-controller` in the deployment `eventing-controller`: `docker.io/knative-images/eventing-controller:v0.13.0`.
-- Image of `eventing-webhook`: `docker.io/knative-images-repo2/eventing-webhook:v0.13.0`.
+- Image of `eventing-webhook`: `docker.io/knative-images/eventing-webhook:v0.13.0`.
-- Image of `imc-controller`: `docker.io/knative-images-repo3/imc-controller:v0.13.0`.
+- Image of `controller`: `docker.io/knative-images/controller:v0.13.0`.
-- Image of `imc-dispatcher`: `docker.io/knative-images-repo4/imc-dispatcher:v0.13.0`.
+- Image of `dispatcher`: `docker.io/knative-images/dispatcher:v0.13.0`.
-- Image of `broker-controller`: `docker.io/knative-images-repo5/broker-controller:v0.13.0`.
+- Image of `eventing-controller` in the deployment `broker-controller`: `docker.io/knative-images/broker-eventing-controller:v0.13.0`.

 The operator CR should be modified to include the full list: